Fall 2021 Program

 Child-led learning through free-play & curiosity, without the overinvolvement of adult intervention (Peter Gray, 2013; J. A. Patridge, 1955; Outdoor Play Canada)

 Time spent outdoors which in turn provides a whole-holistic health (Richard Louv, 2008)

 Spending time in gardens & with animals - as there is a persuasive amount of evidence of the benefits & therapeutic value of this.
 (Richard Louv, 2008)

 “nature experiences “help children understand the realities of natural systems through primary experience.
 They demonstrate natural principles such as networks, cycles, and evolutionary processes.
 They teach that nature is a uniquely regenerative process.”
 An appreciation of these patterns is essential in fostering creativity, which of course is not the sole domain of the arts, but of science and even politics.” ~ Richard Louv (2008)

 Hi, I'm Stefany Pagé-Douville!

-I am the owner & co-creator of The Healing Circle Farm as well as its Nature & Farm School.
+I am the owner & co-creator at The Healing Circle Farm.
 I have completed the Nature-Rooted comprehensive program design mentorship through Forest Schooled and I continue to be mentored by Caylin on a regular basis.